Linaro/lava/doc/v2/pipeline-admin-example.rst

      ramdisk: '0x4004000000'
      dtb: '0x4003000000'

-Only add ``bootz`` support if you know that the UBoot ``bootz`` command is present in the UBoot version on the board and that it works with zImage kernels.
+Only add ``bootz`` support if you know that the U-Boot ``bootz`` command is present in the U-Boot version on the board and that it works with zImage kernels.
 The eventual templates will exist on the server and can be used to declare the detailed device support so that test writers know in advance what kind of images the device can use.